abelzhangyu1980/abel/SQL_Performance_Explained.md

 - Index independent of a constraint
    You can create a clustered index on a column other than primary key column if a nonclustered primary key constraint was specified.

+## index seek vs index scan
+When specific data is returned from data page, in this fashion, it is referred to as an index seek.
+The alternative is an index scan, whereby SQL Server scans all of the leaf level pages in order to locate the required data.
+As you can imagine, index seeks are almost always much more efficient than index scans.

 # The Where Clause
 The where clause defines the search condition of an SQL statement, and it thus falls into the core functional domain of an index: finding data quickly.